 Do not even think of making up something on the spot or stretching the facts of your answer – admissions can easily pick out inconsistencies across your entire application package and probing questions are bound to uncover exaggerations.

-How do I answer a behavioral question?
+How do I answer a behavioral question using the CAR method?

 Given the above description of a behavioral question, your answer should be based on examples of things that happened to you at work or in your personal life.